 My youngest is quickly approaching his first birthday—which means he's still in the “I want to stick everything in my mouth" stage, but is also very eager to learn new things.
 One thing I'm learning this second time around is that babies really don't need a lot of toys to stimulate them.
 My little guy is much more interested in an empty cardboard box than, say, a new toy with all the bells and whistles.
 I didn't realize before that with a little bit of creativity, it's not too hard to find fun sensory activities for 1-year-olds.

 I'm often amazed by the senses that babies start to use at this age, especially the way they learn to touch and see things.
 They really start to focus and explore objects.
-So I want to provide him with easy crafts and activities that allow his little mind to soar!
+So why not provide them with easy crafts and activities that allow their little minds to soar!

 Here are 50 sensory activities for 1-year-olds that encourage learning through play.